johyexson/Churn_Analysis/README.md

 # Business Tasks
 1. How many customers joined the company during the last quarter?
 2. What is the customer profile for a customer that churned, joined and stayed?
 Are they different?
+3. What seem to be the key drivers of customer churn?
 # Data Source
 The data was gotten from Maven Analytics Data Playground which is a website where datasets are made available for download in order to practice using real world data for carrying out analysis.
 [Link](https://mavenanalytics.io/data-playground?search=customer%20churn)
 # Tools